-COOL Family/Transitional Housing currently provides eight housing units for struggling homeless families to begin life anew.
-The units are located in Waukegan and Zion, Illinois.
+Recently expanded due to the donation of a new duplex from a generous donor, the COOL Family/Transitional Housing currently provides 10 housing units for struggling homeless families to begin life anew.
+COOL Family Housing units include single family homes, duplex units and apartments for smaller families.
 Housing guests are selected from applications submitted to COOL on the basis of need, appropriateness for the program and availability of housing.

-Homeless families accepted in the program should be employed full time, have a successful history of sobriety, have a commitment to beginning a new life including establishing a savings account, and a willingness to comply with program rules and guidelines.
+Homeless families accepted in the program should be employed full time, have a commitment to beginning a new life including establishing a savings account, and a willingness to comply with program rules and guidelines.

 Since the Family Housing Program was initiated, over 200 families have graduated; Fifteen saved enough money while in the program to become first time home-buyers and many were single women with children.
 85% of our guests have maintained independent living long after leaving the COOL program.

 Although many families applying for help at COOL are single parents, the program accepts two parent households as well as single Mom’s and single Dad’s who are motivated to work hard to achieve self-sufficiency.

 COOL receives funding from government grants, corporate and private foundations, and the United Way of Lake County.
 COOL also receives financial contributions from member churches and generous individuals.

 . . . . . . . .

 Transitional Housing Without HUD Funding